 The power of music to engage young people in education, to motivate and excite them, to develop musical and transferable skills, also has a large body of empirical research.
 The national Curriculum draws upon this in its Purpose of Study.

 Music maintains the status of a statutory subject and is an entitlement for all pupils up to the age of 14 in schools that must follow the National Curriculum.
 As a free school, we recognise the importance of music and want to ensure that our students experience a rich and balanced curriculum with good knowledge and skills.
 We have therefore chosen to invest in specialist teachers of music across all year groups in order that our students receive the best possible teaching of this subject.

 Our curriculum has the inter-related processes of performing, composing, improvising, singing, creating, manipulating and combining to underpin the essentially practically nature of the subject.
 Composing, performing, listening and appraising are inter-related, meaning that, rather than being taught separately, they should be considered holistically.
 We also aim for our students to understand music in terms of culture, context, time and place.
-Along with voice, our students will learn to play and explore both tuned and non-tuned instruments including body percussion, tuned and untuned percussion, ukelele, recorder and keyboard.
+Along with voice, our students will learn to play and explore both tuned and non-tuned instruments including body percussion, tuned and untuned percussion, ukelele, recorder, fife and keyboard.
 They will also have the opportunity to learn a musical instrument through our peripatetic teaching programme.